jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostChannelsApi.md

 final bool systemConsole = true; // bool | Is the request from system_console.
 If this is set to true, it filters channels by the logged in user.

 try {
-  final MMSearchAllChannels200Response result = await client.channels.searchAllChannels(mMSearchAllChannelsRequest, systemConsole); // returns MMSearchAllChannels200Response instance
+  final MMSearchAllChannels200Response? result = await client.channels.searchAllChannels(mMSearchAllChannelsRequest, systemConsole); // await the Future<MMSearchAllChannels200Response?>
-  print(result);
+  print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostChannelsApi->searchAllChannels: $e\n');
 }